Cloud Ready Solutions

 Pricing reality

-Acronis M365 backup runs approximately $4.25/user/month for the base backup workload.
+Acronis M365 backup runs approximately USD $4.25/user/month for the base backup workload.
 That sounds straightforward until you start adding the pieces MSPs actually need: Advanced Backup pack, Advanced Security pack, Advanced Email Security, Advanced DLP.
 Each pack adds per-workload, per-GB, or per-user charges.

 The cloud storage model adds another variable.
 Acronis cloud storage is priced per GB.
 For organisations with large mailboxes, extensive SharePoint libraries, or long retention requirements, the storage cost can exceed the per-user licence cost.

-Keepit charges approximately $1.99/user/month.
+Keepit's Australian list price for Business Essentials starts from AUD $2.63/user/month (5,001+ seats, 5-year term) up to AUD $4.47 (under 100 seats, 1-year term).
 Unlimited retention.
 No egress fees.
 No per-GB storage charges.
 No additional packs to unlock features.
 The entire backup platform is included in the base price.

 Acronis does offer more functionality for that higher price.
 If you genuinely use the EDR, email security, and DLP features, the converged pricing may represent value.
 If you only need backup, you are paying for security capabilities you are not using.